mariomka/regex-benchmark/README.md

 All contributions are welcome, from tiny optimizations to new implementations.

-There are only two requirements:
+There are only a few requirements:
 - Follow the style of the current implementations
+- Use the default settings for the regex engine
 - Update `Dockerfile` if it's necessary

 # Kudos